Disclaimer: I do not own Code Geass or any of its canon characters.

 "What are you doing?"
 Lelouch questioned, alarmed at what was happening.

-Lelouch had no time to react, instead being forced into what he could only describe as as some kind of portal.
+Lelouch had no time to react, instead being forced into what he could only describe as some kind of portal that opened before him.
 The feeling was eerily similar to what happened when CC offered him his Geass.
 What happened next was the most alien feeling he had ever encountered.
 It could be best described as meeting the soul of his alternate self, and then having both stuffed into a blender.
 They ceased to be separate entities.
-The two versions of Empress Marianne's eldest child were merged together to form a completely new person, even greater than the sum of its parts.
+Two versions of Empress Marianne's eldest child from two distinct worlds were merged together to form a completely new person, even greater than the sum of its parts.

 The alien feeling subsided as quickly as it has come on.
 Standing in the sunlight of a Japanese summer day was a Britannian child unlike any other.
-Two completely separate lives seamlessly merged together as one in an immeasurably small span of time.
-The first, and oldest at 18, being Lelouch vi Britannia, the first child and only son of Marianne vi Britannia.
+Two completely separate lives seamlessly unified as one in an immeasurably small span of time.
+The first, and oldest at eighteen, being Lelouch vi Britannia, the only son of Marianne vi Britannia.
 The second soul, only ten years old, was Luna vi Britannia, the eldest daughter of Marianne vi Britannia.
+The newly combined soul took its place, installed within the body of young Luna.

 The new Luna awakened, fully aware of what had just happened.
-She felt an impact on her right shoulder as the Japanese military issue assault rifle she was firing released another round toward the torso shaped paper target at the other end of the range.
-The hit distribution on the target was fairly sloppy, but reasonably good for an inexperienced ten year old.
+She felt an impact on her right shoulder as the Japanese military issue assault rifle she had already been firing released another round toward the torso shaped paper target some thirty meters distant on the range.
+The hit distribution on the target was fairly sloppy, but reasonably good for an inexperienced ten year old firing from a standing position.
 That changed quickly.

 Standing beside her, Lieutenant Colonel Kyoshiro Tohdoh raised an eyebrow.
-The young princess had gone through ten magazines, all with reasonable accuracy.
+The young princess had gone through ten magazines, all with reasonable accuracy by his standards.
+Exceptional for a child.
 She could hit the target, but not with the professional level of precision he had just witnessed.
-Something had just happened, and he had no clue what.
+Something had just happened to her, and he had no clue what.
 Her movements began to look like those of an experienced soldier seemingly out of thin air.
-It was as if somehow, somewhere, some switch had been flipped.
+It was as if somehow, somewhere, a switch had been flipped.
 Even so, he could not help but be impressed with her performance.

-He had been surprised by her request to accompany him to the JSDF's Iwakuni base.
-Almost as soon as she had finished saying it, Nunnally wanted to come as well.
+Tohdoh had been surprised by her request to accompany him to the JSDF's Iwakuni base.
+Almost as soon as she had finished asking, Princess Nunnally insisted that she be allowed to come as well.
 There was nothing particularly dangerous or important to do on the trip, and he saw no reason to refuse.
-Prime Minister Kururugi agreed, and off the two royals went.
+Prime Minister Kururugi agreed, likely just to get some distance between himself and the sisters, and off the two royals went.

-Nunnally had went to the base command center, a colonel having agreed to teach her more advanced origami than the simple cranes that she had been mass producing.
+Nunnally had gone to the base command center, a colonel having agreed to teach her more advanced origami than the simple cranes that she had been mass producing.
 Luna had a different idea.
 She wanted to learn how to shoot.
 Unsurprisingly, Tohdoh was hesitant to agree.
 If the princess were wounded, even by accident, the results could be disastrous.
-Eventually he gave in to her insisting, and they ended up on the base firing range, which was fairly empty.
+When he explained this, the girl had easily parried every argument he could make.
+Eventually he gave in to her insisting, and they ended up on the base firing range, which was nearly empty.

-The initial hesitation quickly melted away as Luna showed far more enthusiasm for weapons than martial arts.
-After starting with a pistol, Tohdoh ended up teaching the girl how to safely operate all sorts of standard issue small arms.
+The initial hesitation quickly melted away as Luna showed far more enthusiasm for firearms training than martial arts.
+After starting with a pistol, Tohdoh ended up teaching the girl how to safely operate all sorts of Japanese military issue small arms.
 He supposed it would end up being beneficial for her.
 Her mother had been before her death one of Britannia's most accomplished soldiers.
-It wasn't a stretch to imagine Luna following a similar path, given her razor sharp mind and natural talent for strategy.
+Marianne vi Britannia had been a lowborn commoner that rose from nothing to join the Rounds and catch the favor of the emperor through skill and bravery in battle.
+It wasn't a stretch to imagine Luna would follow a similar path, given her razor sharp mind and natural talent for strategy.
 Hopefully she would remember him when that time came.

-Luna vi Britannia had her thoughts derailed by rapid movement in her peripheral vision.
-She looked, just in time to see a Jackhammer cruise missile slam in to Iwakuni's command building.
+Luna vi Britannia had her thoughts derailed by a streak of rapid movement in her peripheral vision.
+She looked up, just in time to see a jackhammer cruise missile slam into Iwakuni's central command building.
+The weapon penetrated through an exterior wall and detonated a second later inside.
 Half of the structure disappeared in a massive explosion that shook the whole area.

 That cruise missile would have killed her sister instantly.
 She would have felt no pain, no fear, and she probably never even got the chance to know something was wrong.
 The Nunnally of this world had died innocent, having never had to be exposed to the horrors of war.
 On the other side, she would never get to know her sister, and that certainly hurt, but not enough that it could not be easily suppressed.
 There would be plenty of time to cry later.

 "We have to go.
 It's only going to get worse."
-Luna told him as he took the rifle.
+Luna told him as he took the rifle, his motions looking mechanical.

 "Who's attacking us?
 Do you know?"
-Tohdoh asked her.
+Tohdoh asked her with alarm.

-"I'm not certain, but those looked like Britannian Jackhammer missiles."
+"Those looked like Britannian jackhammers, naval cruise missiles."
 Luna replied, knowing exactly what was happening.
 There was no way to tell him the truth though.
-Say too much and he would know that she knew it was coming.
+Say too much and he would know that she knew it was coming, which would make it look like she had the information prior to today, which would be very bad..
 The truth was also out of the question.
-The story was just far too crazy for any rational person to believe.
+The story was just far too crazy for any rational person to believe, much less under the stress of a combat situation.

 "Britannia?
 But-" The implications of an attack by the Holy Britannian Empire were clear to the Japanese officer.
 They wouldn't stand a chance against the overwhelming might arrayed against them.
-He was cut off by the roar of a Britannian fighter patrol flying overhead.
+He was cut off by the sight of a Britannian fighter patrol flying overhead.
 Just behind them came a formation of ten large transport aircraft.
-Dozens of small figures started falling from them, deploying individual parachutes.
+Dozens of small figures started falling from the transports, deploying individual parachutes.

 "We need to rally everyone we can and fall back to a more defensible location."
 Luna said as she watched them, figuring they would land near the main runway.
 Tohdoh looked at her with an almost suspicious expression.